Gaibandha Sadar Upazila: Administration

 Gaibandha Sadar Upazila is divided into Gaibandha Municipality and 13 union parishads: Badiakhali, Ballamjhar, Boali, Ghagoa, Gidari, Kamarjani, Kholahati, Kuptola, Laxmipur, Malibari, Mollarchar, Ramchandrapur, and Shahapara.
 The union parishads are subdivided into 130 mauzas and 144 villages.

 Gaibandha Municipality is subdivided into 9 wards and 35 mahallas.

 Education

-Ahammad Uddin Shah Shishu Niketon School & College, founded in 1982 is a significant educational institution. & according to Banglapedia, Gaibandha Government Boys' High School, founded in 1885, is a notable secondary school.
+According to Banglapedia, Gaibandha Government Boys' High School, founded in 1885, is a notable secondary school.

-Notable people

-Dr. Md.
-Abdus Salam Akanda, a renowned Statistician, Professor of University of Dhaka and Writer.

-Mahabub Elahi Ronju, Bir Protik valiant freedom fighter and company commander of 'Ronju company of Mukti Bahini' at Gaibandha area during the glorious liberation war of Bangladesh in 1971.